Wandalen/wTools/module/core/former/plan.md

 *   The "Test Matrix for Named (Struct-like) Variants" will be appended to the documentation in `module/core/former/tests/inc/former_enum_tests/mod.rs`.
 *   The `enum_named_fields_*` files are central to many of these tests.
 *   Increment 5 is large and might be subdivided during its detailed planning phase.
+*   **Note:** Specific `cargo test` filters for individual test files within `inc::former_enum_tests` are not working as expected.
+Verification steps will use the broader command `cargo test --package former --test tests --features derive_former` which has been shown to run and pass the relevant tests.